furiosa-ai/furiosa-sdk/docs/en/source/software/installation.rst

 .. code-block:: sh

-  sudo apt-mark hold furiosa-driver-pdma furiosa-libhal-warboy furiosa-libnux libonnxruntime
+  sudo apt-mark hold furiosa-driver-warboy furiosa-libhal-warboy furiosa-libnux libonnxruntime

 In order to unhold and update the current package versions, designate the package